 I don’t have a picture of the third design.
 You will see it down below.

-Once you have your design drawn, you are ready to cut it with your scroll saw.
+Once you have your design drawn, you are ready to cut it with your jig saw or scroll saw.
 I use a hand held one, but if you own a standing one, better yet.
 I am jealous. =-) Once I am done cutting, I give them a good sanding until all edges are smooth to the touch, and then I apply a special oil that gives it a nice darker finish.
 This oil is formulated to be used on wood surfaces and it’s non toxic, which is perfect for cutting boards.
 You can find it on amazon here.
 Here are the pictures of the finished product on all three designs:

 I love how the grain shows on this one!